The Kungsleden: A guide to the trek

 Highest altitude 1,141m

 The hightest point of our Kungsleden week also marks the spot for the best views: Looking down from the Tjäktja pass, you'll get a feeling of remoteness that's hard to find these days.
-Think wild, rocky and wonderful, and you got it!
+Think wild, rocky and wonderful, and you've got it!

 Alpine Exploratory offers the following holidays based on our Kungsleden research:

 Where to stay?Swedish self-catering huts are a characteristic feature of the Kungsleden.
 These are similar to the Norwegian self-catering huts.
 The key distinction is self-catering versus catered, and in fact our Kungsleden week (our Northern week via the Kebnekaise hut) stays in 2 catered huts (Abisko and Kebnekaise), 1 hotel (Kiruna) and a few, typically 4, self-catering huts.
 What are these like?
 Run by the Swedish hiking and travel organisation the STF, life follows a pattern.
 Guests have a bunk or a mattress on the floor, the chance to cook their own dinner in the self-catering kitchen, and in some places the chance of a sauna (bastu).
-Typically the self-catering hut runs a tiny shop selling the basics of a meal, for when guests haven’t carried in their own food.
+Typically, but not universally, the self-catering hut runs a tiny shop selling the basics of a meal, for when guests haven’t carried in their own food.
 On our Kungsleden week at least, there are wardens at these self-catering huts, there to ensure people are checked-in and happy; to maintain the good running of the place.
 They might run a small bar, which means alcohol sales at the hut reception!
-(By contrast the self-catering huts in Norway are often unmanned with the shop run on an honesty basis.
+(By contrast the self-catering huts in Norway are often unmanned with the shop runs on an honesty basis.)

 The STF's website